-401.12 Pavement Marking.
-If the contractor's work has obliterated existing pavement marking on resurfacing projects open to through traffic, the pavement marking shall be replaced at the contractor’s expense in accordance with Sec 620.
+* Testing of this property is conditional based on other specification requirements.

-401.13 Method of Measurement.
+401.9 Method of Measurement.
 Measurement will be in accordance with Sec 403.

-401.14 Basis of Payment.
+401.10 Basis of Payment.
 The accepted quantities of plant mix bituminous pavement and base course will be paid for at the contract unit price for each of the pay items included in the contract.
 Payment for obtaining and delivering samples of compacted mixture from the base and replacement of the surface will be made per sample at the fixed contract unit price specified in Sec 109.
-No direct payment will be made for QC cores, excavating the trench for base widening, or for hauling and disposing of excess excavation material.
+No direct payment will be made for QC testing, excavating the trench for base widening, or for hauling and disposing of excess excavation material.

+401.10.1 Density Adjustment.
+The contract unit price shall be adjusted by whichever is lower of the pavement density pay factor or the longitudinal joint density pay factor.
+Pay adjustments due to longitudinal joint density pay factor shall apply to the full width of the lane paved.
+When a core is cut in half due to lift thickness, the lower of the two densities results will be used to determine the pay factor.
+Pay factors in the table below shall be applied to material represented by each density sample.